Meet David Bull

 In 2016, my wife and I moved to the Welsh border, an area we have always loved, close to the book town of Hay-on-Wye and the mountains of the Brecon Beacons National Park, and surrounded by green and beautiful landscapes and dark skies (when it stops raining!).
 Here I am finding more time to pursue my pastimes in between working with some wonderful organisations.

-I have mentored the CEOs of some great international development NGOs, supported a local disability charity, identified projects for a global communications initiative, advised a wealthy philanthropist and developed a new strategy for a wonderful NGO working for children in Ghana, not to mention advising a blockchain/cryptocurrency business to help them make a difference for the financially and digitally excluded.
+I have mentored the CEOs of some great international development and domestic charities, supported a local disability charity, identified projects for a global communications initiative, advised a wealthy philanthropist, developed a new strategy for a wonderful NGO working for children in Ghana, and supported an advocacy campaign to help redefine the vision of Global Britain, not to mention advising a blockchain/cryptocurrency business to help them make a difference for the financially and digitally excluded.
 I am also a Trustee of two extraordinary charities – one an innovative international development NGO based in Cardiff; the other seeking to mobilise $1billion of new investment in child nutrition.

 I believe in solidarity with those who face injustice.
 I believe in a fairer and more equal world, an environment that can sustain lives and livelihoods into the future, and organisations that engage all their people to work together to make their shared dreams real.